drewvigne/arduino_nano_33_ant/README.md

 Transforms Arduino Nano 33 BLE into fully functional ANT transceiver.
 Utilizes S212 SoftDevice to support ANT wireless protocol.
 Made for development with nRF5 SDK.
 Compatible with ANT+ device profiles like Bike Power.

 ### History
 I was supposed to spend this summer at the Kennedy Space Center interning at one of NASA's biggest contractors.
 Unfortunately this awesome gig was cut short due to coronavirus.
-This forced me to get creative in terms of making money, so I worked for neighbors doing landscaping and even drove Uber in the night time.
+This forced me to get creative in terms of making money, so in between class I worked for neighbors doing landscaping and even drove Uber in the night time.
 I was earning decent money but was not learning any engineering.

 While all this was happening, I dreamed up an idea of developing my own bike power meter.
 My goal was to understand the engineering concepts that go into bike power meters inside and out - from software to hardware.
 And yes I admit... a part of me wanted to know my FTP.